drj613/ion-ng-bnb/readme.md

 You can also get around auth entirely by setting `AuthService._userIsAuthenticated` to always be true in `auth.service.ts`

+I didn't correctly set up image upload because the associated firebase function would also cost money.

+---

 To open in Android or iOS (only available on Mac), create a `www` folder in the root directory and create a blank `index.html` file inside of it.
 Must have Android Studio and Xcode installed

 Then run
-`npx cap run android`
+`ionic cap run android`
 or
-`npx cap run ios`
+`ionic cap run ios`

-I didn't correctly set up image upload because the associated firebase function would cost money.
+Anytime you make changes, run
+`ionic cap sync`
+to sync the android/ios builds

+---